 Blend together Dijon mustard, garlic, chili flakes, ground cumin, salt, lemon peel, lemon juice into a smooth paste.
 A small spice blender is required here since the quantity of ingredients is quite less.
 If you don’t have one, it makes sense to multiply the recipe, make a big batch and freeze the leftovers.
 Once you make this baked fish, you may get addicted to it and the frozen stuff will be used up in no time!

 Brush the fish steaks with lemon mustard glaze and sprinkle some cilantro on top.

 Baking the fish steaks

 Place the fish steaks on a sheet pan or baking dish in a single layer.
 Bake for 20 to 25 minutes.
-Check for doneness at the middle part of the steak.
+Check for doneness in the middle part of the steak.
 It should flake apart easily.
 Let the baked fish stand for 5 minutes.
 Devour!